cpetrich/counterfeit_DS18B20/README.md

 * It is possible to send arbitrary content as ROM code and for bytes 5, 6, and 7 of the scratchpad register after undocumented function codes 0xA3 and 0x66, respectively \[5\].
 The family code of the device can be changed \[5\].
 * Temperature errors up to 3 °C at 0 °C \[6\].
 Very noisy data \[5\].
 * Polling after function code 0x44 indicates approx. 11 ms (eleven) for conversion regardless of measurement resolution \[5\].
-* Chips **contain a supercap rather than an EEPROM** to hold alarm and configuration settings \[5\].
+* Chips **contain a high-value capacitor rather than an EEPROM** to hold alarm and configuration settings \[5\].
 I.e., the last temperature measurement and updates to the alarm registers are retained between power cycles that are not too long \[5\].
-	+ The supercap retains memory for several minutes unless the Vcc pin is connected to the GND pin, in which case memory retention is 5 to 30 seconds \[5\].
+	+ The capacitor retains memory for several minutes unless the Vcc pin is connected to the GND pin, in which case memory retention is 5 to 30 seconds \[5\].
 * Chips are sensitive to the way power is applied \[5\].
 E.g. to power up from all pins attached to GND, it seems to be a good idea to leave Data and power pin floating for a bit (e.g., 100 ms) before actually applying a voltage to the power pin and Data \[5\].
 * Initial temperature reading is 25 °C or the last reading before power-down \[5\].
 Default alarm register settings differ from Family A1 (``0x55`` and ``0x05``) \[5\].